 (f) the day or days on which, or period during which, anything referred to in paragraphs (a) to (e) applied.

-(4) In proceedings under this Act a copy of all or part of a code of practice purporting to be certified by the Director General to be a true copy of that code at the relevant time is evidence of that code of practice without proof of the appointment or signature of the Director General.
+(4) In proceedings under this Act a copy of all or part of a code of practice purporting to be certified by the CEO to be a true copy of that code at the relevant time is evidence of that code of practice without proof of the appointment or signature of the CEO.

+[Section 83 amended by No. 28 of 2006 s.
+354.]

 84. Breach of code of practice not sufficient to prove cruelty

 Where a person is charged with an offence under Part 3 the fact that the person has failed to act in accordance with a relevant code of practice —